+61 2 9188 7896 (24/7) Contact Us

 A screen shot of an Atomic Wallet that contains fake USDT tokens sent by scammers.

-Below we can see a transaction involving what appeared to be 109,688 tokens.
-However we can see this transaction has a value of $0.
-In this instance, the wallet that transferred the tokens has been flagged as Fake_Phishing462428 a strong indication that we are not dealing with a legitimate operator.
+Below, we can see a transaction involving what appeared to be 109,688 tokens.
+However, we can see that this transaction has a value of $0.
+In this instance, the wallet that transferred the tokens has been flagged as Fake_Phishing462428, a strong indication that we are not dealing with a legitimate operator.

 An ether can page show a crypto transaction involving fake tether tokens